 - Cleaning and trimming a horse’s hooves: Regular cleaning and safe trimming are health essentials for horses that someone at your sanctuary must be able to regularly perform, or a farrier must be regularly available to perform trimming.
 Improper technique could hurt or permanently injure a horse.
-A healthy sanctuary horse generally does not need to wear shoes.
-Those with special health needs may shoes for orthopedic purposes.
+Whether to shoe a resident, depends a lot on their hoof health and other health conditions, with some requiring orthopedic shoes.
+Others may require them in special circumstances.
+Many horses do not need to wear shoes at all.
+In fact, shoeing them may cause injury.

 - Foot illness management in horses: Foot illnesses such as thrush are highly common in horses.
 If left untreated, the illness could cause permanent damage.
 Treatment is dependent on the kind of infection and how much its progressed into the horse’s foot.
 Failure to learn appropriate foot and hoof treatment techniques could potentially lead to greater health problems than the infection itself.